johnkit/ace3p-production/test/ui/DEVELOP.md

 > venv-pages\Scripts\activate
 ```

 3\.
-After making changes, use the `compile_tests.py` script, which loads each yaml file in the `specs` folder and generates the corresponding json file in `docs/ui-testing/data`.
+After making changes, use the `python compile_tests.py` script, which loads each yaml file in the `specs` folder and generates the corresponding json file in `docs/ui-testing/data`.

 ```
 > python compile_tests.py